-c) If $ 0 < \pi_\nd{s}< \frac{\pi_\nd{l}}{3 \pi_\nd{V}} $ the folded singularities are folded saddles. \end{prop} \begin{proof} See \hyperref[sec:Appendix_II]{Appendix II}. \end{proof} The folded saddle organizes the entry-exit structure near the fold.
+Proposition \hyperref[prop:canards]{V.1d)} shows that, in the singularly perturbed regime, the Hopf bifurcation at $\boldsymbol{\nd{x}}_{\pm}$ (see Theorem \ref{thm:equivariant_Hopf}) occurs asymptotically close to the fold set $\mathcal{F}$ of the critical manifold $\mathcal{S}_0$.
+In particular, as $\varepsilon \to 0^+$, $\boldsymbol{\nd{x}}_{\pm}$ lie at an $\mathcal{O}(\varepsilon^{1/2})$ distance from $\mathcal{F}$, where normal hyperbolicity of $\mathcal{S}_0$ is lost.
+This configuration is characteristic of a \textit{singular Hopf bifurcation} in slow–fast systems: a Hopf bifurcation that occurs in the vicinity of a fold of the critical manifold rather than in a normally hyperbolic region.
+In such settings, the local small-amplitude periodic orbits guaranteed by classical Hopf theory are strongly influenced by the surrounding slow-fast geometry.
+In particular, when the fold contains folded singularities---here shown in Proposition \hyperref[prop:canards]{V.1c)} to be folded saddles---the Hopf-born periodic orbit may rapidly transition into a relaxation oscillation through a canard explosion\footnote{ A \textit{canard} is a solution of a singularly perturbed dynamical system that follows the attracting branch of the slow manifold, passing near a bifurcation point located on its fold and then following its repelling branch for some time \cite{Ginoux2018}.
+Given a singularly perturbed system with a folded critical manifold $\mathcal{S}_0 = \mathcal{S}_a \cup \mathcal{F} \cup \mathcal{S}_{r}$, a trajectory of the reduced dynamics that has the ability to cross in finite time from the $\mathcal{S}_a$ branch to the $\mathcal{S}_{r}$ branch via a folded singularity is called a \textit{singular canard}.} (e.g., \cite[Ch.
+8]{John}, \cite[Fig. 3.2C]{Wechselberger2013}) occurring over a narrow $\pi_\nd{s}$ interval that shrinks to zero as $\varepsilon \to 0$.
+In practice, due to the sharpness of the explosion, often only the large oscillations are observed \cite{Wechselberger2012}.
+The folded saddle organizes the entry-exit structure near the fold.
 For a generic folded singularity of folded saddle type, the reduced flow has a nonzero but finite speed when going through the folded singularity.